xenomachina/3d-models/README.md

 the cookie cutter outline, and this will create a 3D model of an actual cookie cutter.

+A fun project to do with kids is to have them draw shapes and then convert them into cookie cutters.
+Here's how I've done this:

+1. Scan outline drawings of cookie cutter shapes.
+Clean, high-contrast images work best (like black marker on white paper).
+I then scan as line-art on a flatbed scanner.
+2. Import the image into Inkscape.
+3. Tell Inkscape to trace the image (Path → Trace Bitmap...).
+I've gotten good results with `Color quantization` mode, with `Colors` set to 2.
+4. When you trace a bitmap in Inkscape it doesn't replace the original image object.
+Still in Inkscape, delete the Image object (not the "Path" object).
+   The status bar at the bottom will say what kind of object is currently selected.
+You may need to drag the path aside to easily get to the image.
+5. Select the path object, and  break it apart (`Path → Break Apart`).
+This will turn it into a bunch of separat Path objects.
+6. Delete all paths except the ones you want to be your cookie cutters.
+For outlined drawings, you'll end up with two paths: one for the inside, and one for the outside.
+Keep whichever you prefer.
+Once you've done this, `Edit → Select All` should show the correct number in the status bar. eg: "3 object selected of type Path".
+If this number is higher than it should be, then you've probably got some speckles that turned into tiny paths.
+Find them and delete them.
+7. With the paths still selected, simplify them. (`Path → Simplify`) This will reduce the number of nodes significantly, which will greatly speed up OpenSCAD's processing.
+8. OpenSCAD doesn't understand curves, only line segments.
+With the paths still selected, flatten the curves. (`Extensions → Modify Path → Flatten Beziers...`) I've found a "flattness" setting of 2.0 works fine.
+9. Export the drawing as a DXF file. (`File → Save a Copy...`, and then select "Desktop Cutting Plotter (AutoCAD DXF ...) (\*.dxf)" as the file type and save as `drawing.dxf`.
+10. On the options dialog that appears after you click `Save`:
+    - Set base unit to mm.
+    - Disable `use ROBO-Master`.
+    - Enable `use LWPOLYLINE`.
+    - Set other options as appropriate (defaults are probably fine).

+This sounds like a lot, but is actually pretty quick.
+You then render `cookie-cutter.scad` in OpenSCAD to create your cookie cutter models.

+Look in the [`cookie-cutter/examples/`](cookie-cutter/examples/) directory for some example of cookie cutters I've made like this (most with my kids).

+NOTE: There is currently [a bug in Inkscape where it exports DXF files with the wrong scale](https://bugs.launchpad.net/inkscape/+bug/1643383).
+To compensate for this you can export a 100mm square and reimport it.
+Look at the new size, and then adjust the value of INKSCAPE_BUG_1643383 cookie-cutter.scad to the new size that you see.

 ## [Commodore 128 LED Bracket](c128/)

 This is a replacement bracket for the power LED in the Commodore 128.